matteyeux/Decrypt0r/README.md

 For this tool I used: <br>

-- xpwn developed by Planetbeing https://github.com/planetbeing/xpwn <br>
+- xpwn& dmg compiled from https://github.com/planetbeing/xpwn <br>
-- dmg.exe (No idea how I got it, if you know where is the source code, contact me). <br>
-- 7zip.exe (developed by Igor Pavlov) <br>
+- 7zip (developed by Igor Pavlov) <br>

 For more information contact me on Twitter: [@matteyeux](https://twitter.com/matteyeux) <br>